Best Online Master’s Degrees in: Autism

 Graduates who earn their master’s degree in special education with a focus on helping Autistic students will be equipped with the knowledge and skills necessary to work as special education teachers, curriculum development specialists, or school administrators.
 Due to the growing number of children being diagnosed with Autism and Asperger’s Syndrome over the last decade, special education teachers and administrators trained to work with these students are in high demand.
 Job opportunities can be found in both public and private schools from preschool to the secondary level.

 According to the U.S. Bureau of Labor Statistics (BLS), the demand for special education teachers at all levels is expected to grow by 17% from 2010 to 2020.
 Demand for preschool, kindergarten, and elementary school special education teachers is expected to grow by 21% over the same projection period.
 This is significantly faster than the 14% growth expected for jobs overall.
-The median annual salary for special education teachers was $53,220 in 2010, with high school teachers earning the highest wages at a median of $54,810, according to the BLS.
+The median annual salary for special education teachers was $53,220, with high school teachers earning the highest wages at a median of $54,810, according to the BLS.
 However, please note that starting salaries and available jobs can vary based on location, level of experience, education, the specific employer, and the general job market.